stribny/python-sqlalchemy/README.md

 alembic upgrade head
 ```

+## Alternatives to using Alembic

+### nomad

+In case Alembic doesn't work well for us, we can use a simple migration tool [nomad](https://pypi.org/project/nomad/) that works with plain Python scripts and SQL files.

+One possible workflow could be to use Alembic to only generate initial migration SQL based on the diff between our models and a database, but store and run migrations using nomad.

 ## Creating Session object

 `Session` is basic object that is tied to our SQL connection and will allow us to run various ORM commands as a *Unit of Work*.